cmsimple-xh/pagemanager_xh/README.md

 ## Requirements

 Pagemanager\_XH is a plugin for CMSimple\_XH ≥ 1.7.0.
 Additionally it
-requires the jQuery4CMSimple plugin, which are already contained in the standard download of CMSimple\_XH.
+requires the jQuery4CMSimple plugin, which is already contained in the standard download of CMSimple\_XH.
 It also requires PHP ≥ 7.4.0 with the JSON extension.